 - We assessed the modelling methodology against the requirements of NZ IFRS 9; - We tested the operating effectiveness of key controls in the lending cycle, specifically isolated to the assessment of credit risk related to each counterparty.
 We tested the approval of new lending arrangements, the performance of loan assessments and controls over the monitoring of counterparty credit quality; - We assessed the data used in determining the expected credit loss, including transactional data captured at commencement of the loan and used in the internal credit quality assessment; - The Branch has assessed the expected credit loss through the aggregation of borrower ratings and determined the expected credit loss on a collective basis.
 As a result, we challenged the probability of default for each borrower rating.
 We also challenged the expected recovery ratio applied to each security type, this included the forwardlooking information used; - We evaluated the probability weightings allocated to multiple economic scenarios by benchmarking against industry trends and considering the appropriateness of selected weightings; - For a sample of exposures, we have assessed the customer borrower rating that has been allocated to the borrower and assessed whether there is objective evidence of impairment; - We tested the accuracy of key inputs into the models by reconciling each of the balances through to the general ledger.
-We tested the operating effectiveness of IT controls related to the system that generated the relevant reports; - We assessed the mathematical accuracy of the expected credit loss model; - Assessed the completeness and accuracy of the key model inputs such as loan data as well as the design and implementation of controls over these inputs; and - We assessed the adequacy of related disclosures.
+We tested the operating effectiveness of IT controls related to the system that generated the relevant reports; - We assessed the mathematical accuracy of the expected credit loss model; - Assessed the completeness and accuracy of the key model inputs such as loan data as well as the design and implementation of controls over these inputs; - We involved our technical specialists to develop an alternative comparison ECL model using the observable industry data relating to probability of default and loss given default.
+ECL provision was compared to the Bank's total collective provision to assess if it fell within our range of expection; and - We assessed the adequacy of related disclosures.